tombailey/react-native-gcm-push-notification/README.md

-# react-native-gcm-android
+# react-native-gcm

-GCM for React Native Android
+GCM for React Native Android and IOS

 ## Demo